-Industrial cellular routers, described in this manual, are Router & Powerful Edge Computing Gateway designed for wireless communication in the mobile networks that make use of traditional cellular technologies, including the 5G.
+Industrial cellular routers described in this manual are Router & Powerful Edge Computing Gateway designed for wireless communication in mobile networks that use traditional cellular technologies, including the 5G.

-The primary purpose of these routers is the usage in services on the cellular LTE network.
+The primary purpose of these routers is to use services on the cellular LTE network.
 These routers are capable of achieving typical speeds in 5G coverage areas up to 1 Gbps for download and 150 Mbps for upload.